hihipy/decode-for-humans/README.md

 people.
 But code makes decisions, handles data, and affects real workflows, and the people responsible for those things often can't read it.

-`decode-for-humans` closes that gap.
+Decode for Humans closes that gap.
 Drop in a source file, pick an AI provider, and get back a structured explanation:

 - **What This File Does:** plain-language summary of the purpose